-Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center are committed to becoming a destination for physician-scientists at all career stages by creating a nurturing community and infrastructure that fosters collaborations across all disciplines, prepares our trainees for a sustainable research career, and forges a sustainable physician-scientist career development pipeline.
+Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center are committed to becoming a destination for physician-scientists at all career stages by creating a nurturing community and infrastructure that prepares our trainees for a sustainable research career, and forges a sustainable physician-scientist career development pipeline.

 Jump to topic

 The goal of the Physician-Scientist Training Program is to prepare trainees for a successful and sustainable research career by integrating focused research time, didactic sessions, individualized mentoring and a supportive community of scientists.

 - To prepare trainees for a sustainable research career

 - To create a supportive network of peers, near-peer mentors and senior advisors